 Our kids didn’t want to leave this playground!
 This playground is surrounded by lots of lush, green, open spaces, perfect for a big run around or a family picnic.
 There are wooden structures to climb, swings, slides, a flying fox, and a merry-go-round.
-Bring your bikes to ride on the track, on use the quirky vintage style 2-way telephones that keep children occupied for surprisngly longer than you’d suspect.
+Bring your bikes to ride on the track, or use the quirky vintage style 2-way telephones that keep children occupied for surprisingly longer than you’d expect.
 Read more about Bexley Park here.

 Heading to Centennial Parklands is like entering a green paradise for families- nowhere does outdoor entertainment and activities like Centennial Park.
 We recommend the Paddington Gates playground, the Fearnley Grounds playground and the playground next to the Centennial Homestead.
 Some of the features you’ll find are bike tracks, sandpits, equipment mostly targeted to under 5s, as well as great spots to start up a ball game, feed ducks at the pond, grab a coffee, or just RUN AROUND!
 Read about where to find each playground here.

 There is a world of play to be had at Darling Harbour.
-The playground here has a 8 metre long big slide, suspended balancing ropes, a 21 metre flying fox, a giant swing that rocks in all directions, an octanet, sand diggers, a supanova, mini slides built onto a hill, swings, climbing webs positioned close to the ground, and HEAPS of water play.
-The only question that needs to be asked is- what should children begin with?!
-Read more about the Daring Quarter playground here.
+The playground here has an 8 metre long big slide, suspended balancing ropes, a 21 metre flying fox, a giant swing that rocks in all directions, an octanet, sand diggers, a supanova, mini slides built onto a hill, swings, climbing webs positioned close to the ground, and HEAPS of water play.
+The only question that needs to be asked is, what should children begin with?!
+Read more about the Darling Quarter playground here.

 We just LOVE a good playground-cafe combination, and the Queen’s Park playground and Queen’s Park Shed cafe do just the trick.
 The playground is fenced so you can enjoy a fabulous coffee in peace and watch on as your kids have a ball with a large sandpit and diggers, swings, slides, and a baby climbing gym.
-The food at the nearby (and we mean literally right nearby) cafe is to die for, and they are super kid-friendly.
-In fact, it is mostly occupied by other families and mums with prams.
+The food at the nearby (and we mean right nearby) cafe is to die for, and they are super kid-friendly.
+Other families and mums mostly occupy it with prams.
 Read more about it here.

 More Awesome Playgrounds For You